Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Application and comparison studies

 \subsection{Spatial change-of-support: Poverty in Sydney}

 The Australian Statistical Geography Standard (ASGS) defines a series of nested geographical areas in Australia known as Statistical Area Levels.
 Statistical Area Level 3 (SA3) regions are aggregations of Statistical Area Level 2 (SA2) regions, and SA2 regions are aggregations of Statistical Area Level 1 (SA1) regions.
 In this example, we consider a region of the state of New South Wales in Australia, which contains 7,909 SA1 regions, 180 SA2 regions, and 31 SA3 regions, and we aim to infer `poverty' levels at the SA1 and SA3 regions from a data set containing mostly SA2 data and a small amount of SA1 data.
-The data were collected in the Australian Census of 2011, and they consist of the number of families of various types within a range of weekly income brackets; in Appendix \ref{Appendix:Sydney_data_description}, we provide further details on the way in which we define the poverty line for each family type.
+The data were collected in the Australian Census of 2011, and they consist of the number of families of various types within a range of weekly income brackets; in Appendix~\ref{Appendix:Sydney_data_description}, we provide further details on the way in which we define the poverty line for each family type.
 Note that data at the SA1 regions are available, and we use these to validate our down-scaled predictions.

 Sampling once from a large area is often relatively inexpensive compared to acquiring multiple samples from small areas.
-Our training data, shown in Figure \ref{fig:SA2_level_data}, is reflective of such a scenario.
+Our training data, shown in Figure~\ref{fig:SA2_level_data}, is reflective of such a scenario.
 It includes mostly SA2 regions, but some SA1 regions have also been included.

-In this example, we use the SA2-region (and some SA1-region) data for training the model, and we use the SA1 regions as the BAUs; these are passed as \class{SpatialPolygonsDataFrame} objects to \fct{FRK}.
-SA2 regions are aggregations of SA1 regions, so many of the observation supports, $B_j \in D^O$, encompass multiple BAUs.
-Hence, the BAU-level size parameters $\vec{k}$, here the number of families in each SA1 region, are needed and must be provided with the BAU object (see Section \ref{sec:Distributions with size parameters}).
+We use SA2-region (and some SA1-region) data for model fitting, and we use the SA1 regions as the BAUs.
+Since many of the observation supports encompass multiple BAUs (SA2 regions are aggregations of SA1 regions), the BAU-level size parameters $\vec{k}$, here the number of families in each SA1 region, are needed and must be provided with the BAU object (see Section~\ref{sec:Distributions with size parameters}).

 \begin{Code} R> SA1s$k_BAU <- SA1s$number_of_families \end{Code}

 Our data model is $Z_j \mid \vec{\mu}, \vec{k}_Z \sim \text{Bin}(k_{Z_j}, \pi_{Z_j})$, for $j = 1, \dots, m$, and we use the logit link function, $f(\pi_i) = \log(\frac{\pi_i}{1 - \pi_i})$ in (\ref{eqn:pi_i_equals_f_Y_i}).
 The model is established and fit in the code below. \begin{Code} R> S <- FRK(f = number_of_families_in_poverty ~ 1, + data = SA2s_and_some_SA1s, BAUs = SA1s, + response = "binomial", link = "logit") \end{Code}